Nachiketa-A/DevopsCourse/Terraform.md

 automate and manage infrastructure, platform and services that run on the platform.

 It is an open source and **declarative(define what end result you want)**

+Terraform is a tool for building, changing and versioning infrastructure